USDA-ARS-NWRC/smrf/docs/getting_started/CONTRIBUTING.rst

 Versioning
 ----------
-SMRF uses setuptools_scm to version control.
-Nothing major needs to be done with setuptools_scm as the version for SMRF will be derived from the git tags and will add the node on dev versions with the date.
+SMRF uses setuptools_scm to set the version from tags.

 The development team of SMRF attempted to adhere to semantic versioning.
 Here is the basics taken from the semantic versioning website.